notmartindale/fabric/README.md

 more.

 ## Why?
-Legacy systems are [constantly failing][everything-is-broken], resulting in the loss of some really cool things!
-Some are rushing to save the good stuff, from content (see the great folks at Archive.org) to infrastructure and even the applications themselves.
-When systems fail, they often take value with them as _collateral damage_.
-Fabric is an attempt at solving this problem.
+Legacy systems are [constantly failing][everything-is-broken], which means they often take value with them as _collateral damage_.
+Some are rushing to save the "good" stuff- from content (see the great folks at Archive.org) to infrastructure and even the applications themselves - but, inevitably, we lose some really cool things.

-It's more than content — it's how we approach it, too.
-Society has a complex relationship with technology, and a good technology is an extension of our humanity.
-A _great_ technology is one that **improves** our humanity.
-If we're designing systems that must be saved, how can we change our approach so that they survive on their own?
+Society has a complex relationship with technology: a good technology is an extension of our humanity but a _great_ technology is one that **improves** our humanity.
+If we're designing systems that must be manually saved, how can we change our approach so that they survive on their own?

-It turns out our technology has been designed around old paradigms, and in some cases it _wasn't_ the best idea or design that "won".
-Some parts of the world's most important infrastructure (the Internet) are incredibly vulnerable, and in some cases even directly endanger people's **lives**.
+It turns out that most of today's technology has been designed around old paradigms, and in many cases it _wasn't_ the best idea or design that "won".
+Because of this, some parts of the world's most important infrastructure (such as the Internet) are incredibly vulnerable (!!), and in some cases even directly endanger people's **lives**.

-It's time we started building software that is **secure by default**, made widely available (especially to those in need), and empowering in a deeply personal way.
+It's time we started building software that is **secure by default**, made widely available (especially to those in need) that is empowering in a deeply personal way.

 ### Who are we?